NaouresBrahim/BookStoreFrontEnd/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# online Book store FrontEnd

-This application is the online Booking store created with Reactjs 18.3 and it is :
+This application is the online Book store created with Reactjs 18.3 and it is :

 1. Display a list of books with their titles, authors, and prices.
 2. Implement a shopping cart feature that allows users to add books to their cart.